cepero91/HackerNews/README.md

 ### Problem to solve

 1. Get data from https://hn.algolia.com/api/v1/search_by_date?query=android and cache it for loading when device is offline
-2. Ability to delete an article and prevent it from being reinserted when the data has been refreshed
+2. Ability to delete an article and prevent it from being reinserted when the data has been refreshed (Swipe to Delete)
 3. Pull to Refresh
 4. View the article on a webview (within the app)